ctrixcode/discord-webhook-library/README.md

 This library simplifies the process of constructing the JSON payload for Discord webhooks, providing a clean and intuitive interface for all supported features.
 It is designed to mirror the structure and capabilities of similar tools, allowing you to build complex messages with ease.

+## What's New in 0.9.2

+-   **Multi-webhook support:** The library now fully supports sending messages to multiple webhooks.

 ## Features

 - **Improved Error Handling:** Errors are now thrown as custom classes (`WebhookError`, `ValidationError`, `RequestError`, `FileSystemError`) providing more context and easier programmatic handling.